With talk of Earth Overshoot Day each year, it’s worth looking at the ecological footprint of each country.

 - [the figures are certainly not perfect]

 So, overall, the Ecological Footprint misses out certain factors, and the data used is lacking and insufficient in certain areas and for different countries.
-It’s definitely not a perfect measure.
+It’s definitely not a perfect or comprehensive measure.

 Calculate Your Own Ecological Footprint Individually & Find Out More About The Footprint